Esri/hub.js/docs/src/guides/concepts/catalog-collection.md

 Any hiearchy between Sites, Initiatives and Projects must be manually maintained, and will not be automatic.

 Catalogs associated with Hub Sites, Hub Initiatives and Hub Projects will all be stored in the `.catalog` property of the item's data.json.
+If other applications want to leverage the Catalog system, we recommend storing the information in this same location.

 The Catalog structure is expected to change over time so it's important to either fetch the Site/Project/Initiative via hub.js functions, or use the `upgradeCatalogSchema(..)` function to ensure you are working with the latest structure.